SIB-BYTE/Arithmetic-Parser/README.md

 ```

 # Logic break-down:
-LL(1) parser with a hand-written lexer.
+Recursive descent parser with a hand-written lexer.
 (I plan on also implementing the shunting-yard algorithm to also parse arithmetic expressions)

 Here is the backus-naur form metasyntax to describe how the recursive-descent parser will accept it's context-free grammars and what it will do with them:
 ```ebnf